Kuadrant/docs.kuadrant.io/docs/index.md

 ## Multi-cluster

-You can also leverage Kuadrant for the multi-cluster environment[^2] to manage your geo-locations, global DNS, and load-balancing, and ensure gateway and policy consistency across clusters.
+In the multi-cluster environment[^2], you can utilize Kuadrant to manage DNS-based north-south connectivity, which can provide global load balancing underpinned by your cluster topology.
+Kuadrant's multi-cluster functionality also ensures gateway and policy consistency across clusters, focusing on critical aspects like TLS and application health.

 [^2]: Based on <a href="https://open-cluster-management.io/">Open Cluster Management</a>.